VI. HISTORY REPEATS ITSELF

 The Splintered Self

-The scene in the Piazza di Pietra in which Vittoria almost purchases a “skin” for Piero might seem at first inconsequential and unmotivated until we remember that earlier in the film Vittoria’s mother bought pears in the same piazza from a street vendor.* (The two scenes are not perfect mirror images of one another, but because of their subtle differences the scenes help to highlight the differences rather than similarities between mother and daughter.
-Vittoria, after all, wishes to buy a gift for someone else, and she does not haggle with the vendor, as does her mother.)
+The scene in the Piazza di Pietra in which Vittoria almost purchases a “skin” for Piero might seem at first inconsequential and unmotivated until we remember that earlier in the film Vittoria’s mother bought pears in the same piazza from a street vendor.* The two scenes are not perfect mirror images of one another, but because of their subtle differences the scenes help to highlight the differences rather than similarities between mother and daughter.
+Vittoria, after all, wishes to buy a gift for someone else, and she does not haggle with the vendor, as does her mother.
+In Il deserto rosso Antonioni will, however, again place his actress, Monica Vitti, beside a produce stand—this time in Ravenna—where she will again encounter a man she cannot love, and again buy no fruit.

 With regard to Vittoria’s offer to buy a chamois and Piero’s refusal of the offer, there is a selection of ironies from which to choose.
 Does Piero “know” that he will not require the chamois because in only a matter of hours his car will be wrecked?
 Or does Vittoria offer the cloth because she knows the car will soon be pulled out from a lake?